 Table of Contents

-As a business owner, you have probably created content or marketing materials to build your brand.
-This creative content made in your business automatically attracts copyright protection.
+As a business owner, you have likely created content or marketing materials to build your brand.
+This creative content made for your business automatically attracts copyright protection.
 In the UK, your copyrighted material is a potentially valuable business asset.
 Thus, you can sell or transfer these just like any other asset in your business.
 However, in addition to economic rights, you also automatically have moral rights over your work.
 This article explains what moral rights are and what they protect.

 Copyright Basics